 - Randy Vos is on that list.
 His work ethic and experience are great tools and very valuable.

-- Karl, Shane Matthees and the rest of the guys upstairs have been great as well with helping me learn processes.
+- Karl, Shane Matthees, and the rest of the guys upstairs have been great as well in helping me learn processes.

 - Pam Johns is awesome.

 - And two very humble people that work under the radar: Karrie Danielson and Chris McCormick.
 Karrie is very hardworking, organized, and thorough.
 If you want to know how to conduct yourself as a professional, just watch Mr. McCormick.
 He gets down to business, is social but you won't see him partaking in any water cooler gossip.
 He is always positive as well.
 As a young professional especially, it can be easy to get wrapped up in negative talk or gossip.
 So having people like Chris and Karrie as role models are very important.